yjcyxky/chat-publications/README.md

 If you want to know more details about LLM and LLAMA index, please access [more resources](./resources.md)

+If you want to download all metadata of publications from PubMed, please access [here](./pubmed/README.md)

 ## How to run vicuna with llama-index?

 ### Clone the current repository